Learning RL-Policies for Joint Beamforming Without Exploration: A Batch Constrained Off-Policy Approach

 \subsection{One-step Tree Search for Action Selection}

-We started with our baseline DQN approach and replaced the algorithm with BCQ based learning model.
+We started with our baseline DQN approach and replaced the algorithm with a BCQ-based learning model.
 Now, to further explore better algorithms, we make a simple addition to our BCQ algorithm to make in even better.
-We use a one step rollout, which has been proven to make good policy even better.
-Since only a tiny amount of time is allowed for action decisions for scheduling of communication systems, we use the learned $G_{w}$ and $Q$ to implement one-step approximation rollout.
-This methodology does not deviate from the agent's behavior pattern learned by the off policy policy, and at the same time, the model can be actively used.
+We use a one-step rollout, which has been proven to make good policy even better.
+Since only a tiny amount of time is allowed for action decisions for the scheduling of communication systems, we use the learned $G_{w}$ and $Q$ to implement a one-step approximation rollout.
+This methodology does not deviate from the agent's behavior pattern learned by the off-policy policy, and at the same time, the model can be actively used.
 More specifically, action candidates that satisfy the condition of $ \frac{G_{w}(s,a) }{ \argmax_{a'} G_{w}(s,a')} > \tau$ are found.
 These are actions that exactly follow the learned agent's policy.
 Because our environment is partially predictable, the next states derived from these behaviors are approximately predictable.
 We use $k=2$, that is, the agent chooses the two most preferred actions, and then re-estimates the maximum action-value in the state derived from those actions.
 Through this logic, the action that can achieve the highest reward in one step future is finally selected.

-While we are constraining our set up to be not too complicated because of the limited time frame of the project, it is easy to understand the benefit of this addition.
-We call the new algorithm as Batch Constrained Q-Learning with One-step Rollout algorithm.
+While we are constraining our setup to be not too complicated because of the limited time frame of the project, it is easy to understand the benefit of this addition.
+We call the new algorithm a Batch Constrained Q-Learning with a One-step Rollout algorithm.

 We provide the algorithm in detail in Algorithm \ref{algorithm_WP}.